ELIAS Open Call Winners

 The project uses physics-informed neural networks (PINNs) to model and predict the complex relationships between polymer composition and mechanical properties.
 By integrating fundamental principles of polymer science with AI-driven optimization, PINNSSHS enables precise tuning of self-healing and recyclable materials for specific applications.
 This approach allows rapid exploration of design parameters, accelerating the development of sustainable, high-performance polymers while ensuring that material properties meet strict mechanical and application-specific requirements.

-Through the PINNSSHS project, Valence Technologies aims to develop an AI-driven toolbox to streamline the design of our self-healing polymer, HEALANT, enabling its optimization for a wide range of applications.
+Through the PINNSSHS project, Valence Technologies aims to develop an AI-driven toolbox to streamline the design of our self-healing polymer, HEALANT, enabling its optimisation for a wide range of applications.

 Enables efficient, scalable design of self-healing polymers